-Service of documents under URAP Rule 21 can be accomplished via efiling if all parties are efilers.
-When an e-filed document is accepted and received by the Appellate E-filing system, a notice is generated indicating electronic service on the parties.
+Service of documents under URAP Rule 21 can be accomplished via efiling if all parties are e-filers.
+When an e-filed document is accepted and received by the Appellate E-filing system, a notice of electronic filing is generated and sent all parties that have e-filing accounts.
 Recording and storing the receipt of the message constitutes valid service.
 The filer will receive notification of parties not participating electronically to allow the filer to use another method of service.